Update: MailPoet now offers Post Notifications! Check out our new video. Are we just as good as the choices below? You be the judge.

 - Users can pick their own frequency of notifications to: immediate, daily or weekly

-- Notifications are also available for comments, which is an alternative to the ever so popular Subscribe to Comments plugin, which we use on this blog
+- Notifications are also available for comments, which is an alternative to the ever so popular Subscribe to Comments plugin.

 - Multiple languages

 - You can’t configure the design or layout

 - You can’t exclude posts from categories of your choice

 - No stats